The World Bank analysed the world’s biggest corruption scandals over that past two decades. Seventy per cent involved anonymous shell companies.

 For when citizens are empowered to make their own decisions and hold governments to account, and where criminals have no-where to hide, the world will be a safer and more prosperous place.

 David McNair is director of Transparency and Accountability at The ONE CampaignLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.